taocpp/taopq/doc/Statement.md

 ```

 This is cumbersome and error-prone.
-It is easy to forget calling the escape method and for non-strings, as well as turning longer statements into a mess of code.
+It is easy to forget calling the escape method and for non-strings, the code needs to call explicit conversion methods to string.
+This turns longer SQL statements into a long, ugly mess.

-Positional parameters solve all of those problems and therefore, taoPQ does not even offer any escaping methods.
+Positional parameters solve all of those problems and therefore taoPQ does not even offer any escaping methods.
 To be safe and to make your life easier, with taoPQ always use positional parameters:

 ```c++